 living standards, and it is considered a safe and really green city.
 If you take a trip to Islamabad with a Wander buddy, we recommend you to have a trip to Daman-e-Koh, a huge green mountain which will give you the possibility to enjoy a magical view.

-Karachi, was once the capital of Pakistan.
-Nowadays it is still the largest city of the country,
+Karachi was once the capital of Pakistan.
+Nowadays it is still the country's largest city in the country,

-Lahore is one of the Pakistan’s wealthiest cities, most social liberal and progressive.
-Lahore is
+Lahore is one of Pakistan’s wealthiest cities, most social liberal and progressive.
+Lahore is also

 the final point of the country, separating the border of Pakistan from India for a distance of